Amyloid beta

-Amyloid beta (Aβ or Abeta) denotes peptides of 36–43 amino acids that are the main component of the amyloid plaques found in the brains of people with Alzheimer's disease.
+Amyloid beta (Aβ, Abeta or beta-amyloid) denotes peptides of 36–43 amino acids that are the main component of the amyloid plaques found in the brains of people with Alzheimer's disease.
 The peptides derive from the amyloid-beta precursor protein (APP), which is cleaved by beta secretase and gamma secretase to yield Aβ in a cholesterol-dependent process and substrate presentation.
+Both neurons and oligodendrocytes produce and release Aβ in the brain, contributing to formation of amyloid plaques.
 Aβ molecules can aggregate to form flexible soluble oligomers which may exist in several forms.
 It is now believed that certain misfolded oligomers (known as "seeds") can induce other Aβ molecules to also take the misfolded oligomeric form, leading to a chain reaction akin to a prion infection.
 The oligomers are toxic to nerve cells.
 The other protein implicated in Alzheimer's disease, tau protein, also forms such prion-like misfolded oligomers, and there is some evidence that misfolded Aβ can induce tau to misfold.

 A study has suggested that APP and its amyloid potential is of ancient origins, dating as far back as early deuterostomes.

 Normal function

-The normal function of Aβ is not well understood.
+The normal function of Aβ is not yet known.
 Though some animal studies have shown that the absence of Aβ does not lead to any obvious loss of physiological function, several potential activities have been discovered for Aβ, including activation of kinase enzymes, protection against oxidative stress, regulation of cholesterol transport, functioning as a transcription factor, and anti-microbial activity (potentially associated with Aβ's pro-inflammatory activity).

 The glymphatic system clears metabolic waste from the mammalian brain, and in particular amyloid beta.
-Indeed, a number of proteases have been implicated by both genetic and biochemical studies as being responsible for the recognition and degradation of amyloid beta; these include insulin degrading enzyme and presequence protease.
+A number of proteases have been implicated by both genetic and biochemical studies as being responsible for the recognition and degradation of amyloid beta; these include insulin degrading enzyme and presequence protease.
 The rate of removal is significantly increased during sleep.
 However, the significance of the glymphatic system in Aβ clearance in Alzheimer's disease is unknown.